For those with a deep knowledge of Liguria on the Côte d’Azur, the Hanbury Gardens are an institution.

 - Audio-video guide rental: 5 euros – free for blind people thanks to a dedicated application

 FREE ENTRANCE for:

-- Employees of the University of Genoa, employees of the foster company, family members of workers on duty at the Gardens
+- Employees of the University of Genoa, employees of the contracting company, family members of the workers in service at the Giardini

 - Students of the University of Genoa

 - Children under the age of six, accompanied by parents or other relatives